Flinders River: History

 Massive flooding occurred along the river in July 1870.
 One station lost over 4,000 sheep and roads were cut.
-In 1917 even larger floods were recorded, with Hughenden inundated several people drowned.
+In 1917 even larger floods were recorded, with Hughenden inundated and several people drowned.
 More heavy flooding occurred in 1955, 1960, 1974, 1991 and 2000.

 In 2003, licences to take water from the river were first released when a pastoralist, Corbett Tritton, applied for an irrigation licence.
 He successfully grew crops like sorghum and cotton on his cattle station and soon other graziers were interested.
 A moratorium on the issuing of licences followed, but was lifted in 2013.

 Heavy rainfall in Queensland in early 2019 resulted in major flooding along the Flinders, considered the worst in half a century.
 The broad flood plain has allowed the Flinders to stretch as wide as 60 km.
-The rising water also caused devastation to farmers with heavy losses to cattle herds.
+The rising water also caused devastation to farmers, with heavy losses to cattle herds.